Chart Color Schemes

 Beechworth lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and VIC State Government's Regional/LGA projections released in 2023 adjusted to SA2 levels for areas not covered by the former data.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
 Nationally, non-metropolitan areas are projected to have above median population growth.
-Based on the latest numbers, Beechworth is expected to grow by 992 persons to 2041, reflecting an increase of 18.1% over the 17-year period.
+The area is expected to grow by 992 persons to 2041 based on the latest population numbers, reflecting an 18.1% increase over the 17 years.

 Frequently Asked Questions - Population